Kielder Forest Mtb trails (Beginner friendly)

 📍 Home to northern Europe's largest man-made lake and England's largest forest, Kielder is rugged mountain bike heaven.
 Come and experience some of the best single tracks in the UK with breathtaking views.
 (1h from Carlisle, 1h 10 min from Newcastle, 2h from Edinburgh)

-🚴♂️ Bike hire is available next to the starting point of the trail centre
+🚲 Bike hire is available next to the starting point of the trail centre, pre-booking is advised

 ⛺️ By Kielder Castle is a campsite, as well as a pub and cafe.
 If you stay at the campsite, parking would be free.
 If you're looking for a B&B then why not stay at The Pheasant Inn.
+More accommodation options are available here.
 The closest supermarket is the Co-op in Bellingham, which is best visited on your way to Kielder.

-Looking for LGBTQ+ mountain biking groups in the UK?
+🌈 New to mountain biking?
 Read our full guide on gay mountain biking groups

 IMPORTANT! - Participation Statement